FabriBertani/Plugin.XamarinAppRating/README.md

 Plugin.XamarinAppRating gives developers a fast and easy way to ask users to rate the app on the stores.

 ## Installation
-Plugin.XamarinAppRating is available via NuGet.
-Grab the latest NuGet package and install in your solution:
+Plugin.XamarinAppRating is available via NuGet, grab the latest package and install in your solution:

     Install-Package Plugin.XamarinAppRating